Corporate Governance in NORDEN

 3.2.
 The work of the Board of Directors

-In 2012, the Board of Directors held 14 meetings - 9 physical meetings and 5 teleconferences.
-Attendance was 97% for the shareholder-elected board members while the figure was 69% for the employee-elected board members.
-To this should be added that the figure for employee-elected board members includes seafaring staff, who might be at sea at the time of the meetings and therefore is unable to attend.
+During 2013, a total of 11 board meetings have been held, of which 4 were teleconferences.
+Attendance was 97% for the shareholder-elected board members and 88% for the employee-elected board members.
+To this should be added that the employee-elected board members include seafaring staff, who might be otherwise occupied at sea and therefore cannot attend.

-The Board of Directors has appointed a remuneration committee which responsibility is to oversee the implementation of NORDEN’s remuneration policy.
-The committee held three meetings in 2012.
+The Board of Directors has a remuneration committee responsible for supervising the implementation of NORDEN’s remuneration policy.
+The committee held three meetings in 2013.
 More details about remuneration committee.

 3.3.
 Board composition